 The platelets separated from donor blood can made into a thrombocyte concentrate by adding a storage solution.
-Platelets from four whole-blood donors are used to prepare one treatment dose for transfusion.
+Platelets from five whole-blood donors are used to prepare one treatment dose for transfusion.
 Thrombocytes can also be donated by the apheresis method.

 Platelets for transfusion can be stored five to seven days at +22 °C. At the Blood Centre, the concentrates are kept in a special cabinet with moving shelves, which ensures that the platelets remain viable and at full value.

 Platelet transfusions are given to people who have too few of them in their bloodstream or whose thrombocytes don’t function properly, such as patients with leukaemia who have undergone intensive chemotherapy.
 Thrombocyte concentrate is also transfused to people with blood and liver diseases, other forms of cancer, burns and major blood loss.